kharod/playwright_poc/README.md

    - Increase the timeout values in playwright.config.ts
    - Check for performance issues in the application
    - Ensure network connectivity is stable

+4. **CI/CD Pipeline dependency errors**
+   - Ensure package-lock.json is committed to your repository
+   - Never add package-lock.json to .gitignore
+   - Run `npm ci` instead of `npm install` in CI/CD environments for consistent installations

 ### Solutions for Flaky Tests